mmahsereci/webpage/pages/projects.md

 ## Stochastic Optimization

 High-dimensional stochastic, non-convex optimization (such as required to train neural networks) is fascinating to me.
-How can we hope to make progress and find a minimizer in such a high-dimensional space with so little and information available?
+How can we hope to make progress and find a minimizer in such a high-dimensional space with so little information available?
 Are mini-batch gradients enough?
 Which quantities can we use to do better?
 How do we handle the uncertainties?